Discover the Dalí Museum

 The Dalí Museum is home to more than 2,400 works by the surrealist master.
 And while perusing some of his most famous oil paintings, watercolors and sketches feels like a journey into Dalí’s mind, the museum's building itself is a big part of the experience.

-Special Exhibitions at Dalí
+Special Exhibits at The Dalí

 the exterior of the Dali Museum's geodesic dome reflects the clouds and sky